Ultimate Guide to the Real Estate “iBuyers” in 2024

 Cons of Selling to an iBuyer

 • Less than full fair market value.
 The iBuyers ostensibly try to offer full market value, but they are usually on the conservative side.
 You can generally expect an offer slightly under your actual fair market sale price that you could achieve by listing traditionally.
+And, to note, FTC forced Opendoor to pay a fine for overstating the financial math of selling to Opendoor.

 • High fees.
 IBuyers make their money on the fees.
 However, industry guru Mike DelPrete estimates that these fees average to about 1.3% more than the cost of selling traditionally.
 Is the convenience worth 1.3% of your home value?